onedayrun/pricing/README.md

 By participating in the workshop, you will get to know that for every €1 spent on planning, you can save up to €10 in additional development costs.
 After getting to know each other’s expectations, we may decide if we are a good fit for each other.
 If so, our cooperation will start!

+### Pricing model

+Depending on the type of project, both options may be beneficial.
+It is important to choose the right model for the nature of the project.
+We can implement the project in the form of Fixed Price or Time and Material.
+We talk about how we implement the project from the very beginning of the talks.
+However, it should be remembered that the eCommerce website is a product that is constantly evolving and it is never a closed product.
+It is not a thing that will be created once and will always be the same.
+Requirements can be changed, updated, or expanded at any time.

+### Project team structure

+Our pillar of success is the team, engaged and ready to create a project:

++ Project Manager – “The Connector” between business and technology – he makes sure that everything is done correctly and keeps track of the time
++ Developers – “The Creator” – he turns visions into products
++ Quality Assurance – “The Bug Detective” – he verifies the system
++ (Optional) Designer – “The Artist” – thanks to him your eCommerce will have a beautiful UI and good UX

+### Communication

+We prefer to communicate via Slack/discord
+We will create a special channel so that we can communicate and exchange information as quickly as possible.
+Sometimes it happens that we communicate with the client via other channels, such as e-mail or Google Hangouts.

++ Daily calls – during this internal meeting, we plan our work every day.
+We look for solutions and discuss – all in order to deliver a solution as soon as possible

++ Weekly calls – a meeting in which the client is participating.
+This is the time to discuss current progress, establish priorities, and plan further development in the near future.

 ## Makieta
 Tylko statyczny wygląd w formacie PDF/PNG/...